Dynatrace/dynatrace-api/third-party-synthetic/aws-cloudwatch/README.md

 #### Web page canaries

 For web page canaries a monitor step result is generated for each page load event.
-The step performance is measured using the `DomContentLoaded` metric from puppeteer.
+The step response time is measured using the `PerformanceNavigationTiming.duration` [browser web API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming) retrieved using `performance.getEntriesByType('navigation')[0].duration`.

 #### Web API Canaries

 For web API canaries a monitor step result is generated for each web request sent with the `http` or `https` packages.
-The step performance is measured using the `request.end` and `response.end` events.
+The step response time is measured using the `request.end` and `response.end` events.

 ## License